How to Clear Your Browser Cache and Cookies

 - A site tells you to "clear your cache and cookies" (a very common support instruction).

-Chrome and Edge (Windows, Mac, Android)
+Step 1: Clear cache in Chrome and Edge (Windows, Mac, Android)

 Both share the same shortcut and menu.